SamirTalwar/monospacedmonologues.com/content/posts/2016-03-03--docker-part-seven--start-talking.md

     $ docker exec -it postgres createuser -U postgres -P bemorerandom

 The `-P` switch tells `createuser` to prompt for a password.
 Type in a complicated one.
-I like to use [GRC's password generator][GRC Perfect Passwords].
+I like to use [GRC's password generator][grc perfect passwords].

     $ docker exec -it postgres createdb -U postgres -O bemorerandom bemorerandom

-That `-O` switch tells the `createdb` command that the *bemorerandom* user should own this new database.
+That `-O` switch tells the `createdb` command that the _bemorerandom_ user should own this new database.
 We call it the same name because PostgreSQL assumes that a user will connect to a database with the same name by default, so it makes life a little easier when using the tooling.

 Right.
 Back to the I've instructed my application to load the `DB_URL`, `DB_USER` and `DB_PASSWORD` environment variables on startup, so we can tell it where the database lives.
 Let's run it without using Docker for now, just to keep things simple: